What is Unclaimed Property?

 How do I report Safe Deposit Box contents?

-All resources necessary for reporting abandoned safe deposit box contents can be located on our web site.
-Reports are due to the Unclaimed Property Administration by no later than November 1st covering the same reporting cycle as personal property.
-When reporting safe deposit box contents it is required that the Holder creates a separate report exclusively for the reporting of these safe deposit box contents.
-If there are any questions regarding any safekeeping report submissions please contact Linda Henderson at 609-633-2024.
+Safe Deposit Box/Tangible Property reporting instructions can be found our reporting safedeposit boxes/tangible property page.
+Reports are due to the Unclaimed Property Administration no later than November 1st covering the same reporting cycle as personal property.
+When reporting safe deposit box contents it is required that the Holder creates a separate report exclusively for the reporting of these safe deposit box contents and any resulting cash.

 I have loaded my report online.
 However, the payment will be sent via Fed Wire Transfer.
 Do I need to mail a payment voucher?